There was an art opening at the Centro Fotográfico the Friday the federal troops came.

 I wondered later if I should have joined the battle.
 Grabbed a stone and thrown myself into breaking the spell of a corrupt, brutal government.
 At first I came up with analyses and rationalizations of why I didn’t.
 I would have been deported.
 Quite possibly raped.
 And wouldn’t I have been co-opting the movement for myself, trying to get in on a bit of the revolutionary drama in a battle that wasn’t mine, and possibly endangering other people’s lives in the process (as some protesters claimed Brad Will had done?)

 None of those reasons stuck, and still, sometimes, they do not stick.
 But one day after class one of my students came up to talk to me.
 He was a big kid with long curly hair, dressed in heavy black boots and baggy clothes, obsessed with Pink Floyd and seriously into the revolution.
-His English was excellent and he used it to criticize the US.
-I liked him because he could hold his own in a good debate, and he liked me because I let him go off about NAFTA in class exercises that were supposed to be about everyone’s favorite pizza toppings.
+His English was excellent and he used it to criticize the U.S. I liked him because he could hold his own in a good debate, and he liked me because I let him go off about NAFTA in class exercises that were supposed to be about everyone’s preferred pizza toppings.

 “Why did you stay?” he asked.